dkovacs24/ReviOS_faq/docs/index.md

 Also use Google (or the search engine of your choice), especially with not ReviOS related questions.

+This website was created and is maintained by [Dawe24#1229](https://discord.com/users/310497849274007553).
+If you have a question or want to report something about the website, you can find me on [our Discord server](https://discord.gg/962y4pU). **I will not answer questions in private messages, be that ReviOS related or not.**

 <br>

 #### This website was last updated at: